Triple-T/gradle-play-publisher/README.md

 ### Upload Images

-Currently images are only uploaded if you explicitly say so:
+To speed things up a little, images are only uploaded if you explicitly say so:

 ```groovy
 play {